polyswarm/relay/README.md

 # Polyswarm Relay

-This acts as a relay between two networks so deposited ETH can be used on a sidechain.
-Also, we want to keep balances in sync so we can withdraw ETH.
+This acts as a relay between two networks so deposited ERC20 tokens can be transferred between networks.

 ## Config